zep1994/js-tictactoe-rails-api-v-000/README.md

 ## Persistence

 Because this is the final project in the Javascript section, for the persistence functionality we've intentionally left the implemenation vague.
 The tests are integration tests which actually simulate a user clicking around in the browser rather than us telling you exactly what functions to define and what they should do.
-What you choose to use as your backend server is up to you.
-You could use Rails, Sinatra, or even a whole 'nother programming language (although it's probably best to stick to what you know).
+In theory it wouldn't matter what backend framework and language you used to implement the functionality.
+In practice, there are some rspec tests that make sure your server responds in a sensible way.
 The only thing the tests require is that the server responds to a few routes:
 * GET "/games"
 * POST "/games/:id"
 * PATCH "/games/:id"

-**Note**The actual tests will mock out the responses so your backend should conform to the requests and responses it assumes.
+**Note**On the Javascript side the actual tests will mock out the responses so your backend should send the responses the front end tests are simulating.

 ## Resources